dendronhq/dendron-site/vault/dendron.faq.md

 ### What if I have a note that belongs in multiple hierarchies?

-This comes up a lot especially when your dealing with organizing collections of things, like music or books.
-There are a few approaches we recommend here.
+This comes up a lot especially when you are dealing with organizing collections of things, like music or books.
+The approach that we recommend is to use [[tags|dendron.topic.tags]].

-1. Use [[tags|dendron.topic.tags]].
 Tags work best with categorical data.
-If you use **Dendron Tags** (aka they're really hierarchies), then you have the added advantage of being able to refactor and track your tags using Dendron's existing hierarchal tooling.
+If you use **Dendron Tags** (they are really hierarchies), then you have the added advantage of being able to refactor and track your tags using Dendron's existing hierarchal tooling.

 ### Will Dendron ever support folders?